 Ricardo Semler -

 Former CEO and President of Semco.
-Founder of Semcostyle and the Lumiar Institute.
+Founder of Semcostyle and the Lumiar Institute for Education.
 Organisational changemaker.
+Expert Keynote Speaker on the Future of Work.

 Best known for his radical form of industrial democracy and corporate re-engineering, Ricardo Semler is internationally recognised as a catalyst of change for employee-empowered leadership.
 When he became the CEO of his father's company, he re-organised it with the belief that less management and more flexibility meant a better workplace and bigger profits.
 Little did he know that his innovative business management policies would attract worldwide interest.
 Not only has Ricardo successfully transformed his organisation to adopt innovative management practices to advance leadership and organisational effectiveness; under his mentorship, companies from a spectrum of industries have reshaped their companies to be more dynamic, innovative and people-centric.